Code-Institute-Submissions/Diabekki-Stay-Weird-Studios_MarResub/README.md

 ## Media
 - Image media was taken from
    - Facebook https://facebook.com/
-   - With regards to images and information regarding WeirdCylinder and Stay Weird Studios, I was giving full permission to use asll relevent information by the owner Evan Murphy.
+   - With regards to images and information regarding WeirdCylinder and Stay Weird Studios, I was giving full permission to use all relevent information by the owner Evan Murphy.

-## Acknowledgements
+### Acknowledgements

-I want to thank my Fiance who kept pushing me to keep bettering myself and not letting me give up and for giving me advice on how get the readme to sound more structured and professional.
+* I want to thank my Fiance who kept pushing me to keep bettering myself and not letting me give up and for giving me advice on how get the readme to sound more structured and professional.
-Fellow students for letting me vent frustrations when I felt overwhelmed with the work and helping deal with the emotional pressure of course work not going as planned.
+* Fellow students for letting me vent frustrations when I felt overwhelmed with the work and helping deal with the emotional pressure of course work not going as planned.
-I did not have a mentor through this project due to previous issues so I had to do this project more so on my own.
+* I did not have a mentor through this project due to previous issues so I had to do this project more so on my own.